xMez/aoc23/README.md

 ### P2

 What was changed from p1 was that for each round it would iterate over the drawn cubes and add them back to a dict incase they were larger than the previous round.
 At the end of each game the product of the values was calculated and added back to the total sum.

+## D03

+### P1

+First I create a matrix of the input to be able to get locations on previous and next rows.
+Then when iterating over each row in the matrix i find all numbers using a regex function.
+I then use the start and end position to get the surroundings and concatinate that to a new string where I replace all everything matching `r"\d+|\."` and also strip the text to get rid of newlines.
+If the remaining string is not empty the number of the part gets added to the total sum.

+### P2

+For part 2 I had to switch my approach from finding numbers and checking if there was a symbol touching, to checking for symbols and testing if they were touching exactly two numbers.
+So now I use a different regex to find symbols and then I also get the numbers on the previous line, same line, and next line.
+Then for each symbol I check if there are numbers that intersect the area surrounding the symbol.

+### Reflection

+I could have made the solution easier if I had collected all symbols and numbers and just matched intersections where used symbols and numbers are removed after they are used.
+Another solution might have been to do everything during the first pass over the file where I create a matrix, that might have involved a more difficult management of the loop so it was not something I wanted to try initially.